winderslide51/copilot-rest-python/docs/004-generate-documentation.md

 2. Highlight get_vms method

+3. Select the option you prefer:
-3. For a method. (inline) Prompt : “generate doc for this method” For a class. (inline) Prompt : “generate doc for this class”
+  * For a method. (inline) Prompt : “generate doc for this method”

+  * For a class. (inline) Prompt : “generate doc for this class”

-For simple and “standard” needs, juste type “/doc”.
+  * For simple and “standard” needs, juste type “/doc”.

 </details>